EdenIsHereToStay/orlando-devs-website/Project Overview.md

 - Integrate an **event calendar** that pulls data from Eventbrite and Slack.
 - Build a platform that allows **easy maintenance** and content updates.
 - Implement **AI-driven features** that enhance personalization and user engagement.

+New Additions:
+- Establish a **progressive web app (PWA)** experience to enhance user interaction across devices.
+- Implement **real-time notifications** for events and important updates through Web Push Notifications or integrated messaging.

 ### **3. Tech Stack**

 The project is built on a flexible and scalable tech stack that encourages open-source contributions: